yshok9192/portfoli-ori/Dataviz_3and4.md

 Colleague 2: I think this is a chart that gives me a visual ratio of how much caffeine is in a given container in relation to its size.
 It tells me lots of caffeine is in lots of things...[it's] surprising that Dunkin rivals Starbucks because I mostly think of them as a donut place, as opposed to a tiny coffee empire.
 The intended audience is nutritionists, people with caffeine sensitivities, and parents.
 I might make a key on the side that shows the colors and how they relate to the amount of caffeine (even as just a range like 100-200mg for instance) so I can get a sense of how much caffeine is in there instead of having to zoom in (which is still great for exact numbers).
 Also the circles look like the top of cups.

+I agree with both of my colleagues: while I feel this format of hierarchical circles better signifies the amount of caffeine in different products relative to their serving size, there is still not enough of a difference between elements to really drive that point home.
+There was a general understanding of the "point" of the visual, and in both cases the viewer stated that the original visualization was too crowded:

+> Colleague 1: What am I supposed to get from this graph?
+Why does it look like it is on its side?
+> Colleague 2: Yeah, this is way too much to read to get the point; are [the polygons] overlapping for a specific reason, or is it just how the graph is designed?

+That said, there *still* was a lack of understanding when initially looking at the dataviz; one colleague recommended I include a legend on the side to orient viewers, and another said I should choose more distinctive colors and possibly make products with more caffeine darker in the viz.